-Use the video of someone's face when they're using the effect as a texture in your scene, by extracting the face tracker texture.
+You can use the video of someone's face when they're using the effect as a texture in your scene, by extracting the face tracker texture.

 To select either of these options:

-You could use the 2D Bounding box mode to create 2D animations, featuring the user's face.
+You could use the 2D Bounding Box mode to create 2D animations featuring the user's face.